tlindi/pwallet/README.md

 You can also if you host or handle your DNS to your domain add cloudflare api credentials to add custom BIP353 address to your phoenixd server.

-As for now there is only one built version in the repo and that is for Windows users.
+As for now there is a Linux build release, a windows build release, and there is also a Dockerfile.
 But since its .NET you can build the project and run it on any OS.

 It works with a SQLite database for account management and also to save your cloudflare credentials.